-- Students cannot take courses concurrently with student teaching, PCN-622, or PCN-662A-D. - Undergraduate students in the College of Nursing and Health Care Professions must take theory and clinical coursework concurrently in the sequence indicated for their program of study.
+- Students in the MSCMHC, MSAC, and MSCCSUAD programs cannot take didactic courses concurrently with practicum and/or internship courses. - Students cannot take field experience related courses concurrently: PCN-622, PCN-662A, CNL-624, CNL-624A, or CNL-664A-C. - Undergraduate students in the College of Nursing and Health Care Professions must take theory and clinical coursework concurrently in the sequence indicated for their program of study.
 Graduate students in the College of Nursing and Health Care Professions enrolled in APRN programs must take theory and clinical coursework concurrently as prescribed by the plan of study.
 Students in Non-APRN or non-Nursing programs enrolled in clinical coursework or courses with field experiences may not take more than one course during these placements. - Master of Divinity seminary students participating in the evening course option will may be exempt from this policy. - Master of Divinity students may be concurrently enrolled at Residency with one online course.

 To enroll in more than 20 credits per semester, undergraduate students must possess a GPA of 3.0 and file an official appeal that is approved by the Office of Academic Compliance.
+In the event Traditional students are taking online courses that do not last the duration of the term, college approval may be required.